-- Area in west part of Thornbury - Area east of Thornbury, south of Highway 26 - Area south of the Blue Mountain Village Area - Area south of Swiss Meadows Subdivision
+- Area in west part of Thornbury

+- Area south of the Blue Mountain Village Area

+- Area south of Swiss Meadows Subdivision

 Special Study Areas - areas where further review and analysis is required prior to development proceeding.

 Highway 26 Spine and Georgian Trail - Highway 26 right of way serves as the Town's main transportation corridor for residents and tourists, linking Thornbury/Clarksburg to other communities along the Georgian Bay shoreline.
 The Spine also serves as the corridor for the location of community facilities and services.
 The Georgian Trail is a regionally significant right of way and trail link along the Highway 26 corridor.